 Although we know that greed, envy, pride, and other negative emotions can cause us to commit evil, we are still fascinated by the criminals’ motives.
 We keep on asking why until we are satisfied with the root cause.

 We become satisfied if the criminal is arrested, jailed, tried in court, and served his/her prison term.
 But for unsolved cases, we become fascinated even more.
 For one, we know that the criminal is still out there and trying to get away with it.
-For another, we have this desire to seek justice and play couch detective.
+For another, we have this desire to seek justice and play an advocate for justice.

 I have to admit, reading those whodunnit novels made me a couch detective while watching true crime stories.